SxYxuse/nextjs15-boilerplate/README.md

 2. Install the dependencies: `pnpm install`
 3. Start the development server: `pnpm run dev`

-You can now start building your SvelteKit application based on this boilerplate.
+You can now start building your NextJS application based on this boilerplate.

 ## Contributing